Kir93/ai-developer-interview-assistant/README.md

-# AI Developer Interview Assistant
+# AI Developer Interview Assistant test

 Get the latest development trends and interview tips delivered to your inbox.